 The overarching goal of this project is to examine the effect of combining theta burst

 stimulation (TBS) and N-acetylcysteine (NAC) on cocaine craving and brain response to cocaine images.
 Participants (N=96) will undergo a baseline MRI visit to assess craving and brain function, then be randomized to one of four SHAM / Placebo-controlled TBS / NAC treatment conditions.
 Following 3-days of medication (NAC or Placebo), return to the lab for a second MRI visit where brain function will be assess immediately before and after TBS or SHAM stimulation.
 Participants will be contacted via phone over the following 3-weeks to assess mood and craving.

-This study is for subjects that have been diagnosed with AML, with a mutation, or change, in the FLT3 gene.
-The investigational drug in this study is gilteritinib (ASP2215).
-The purpose of this research study is see if a medicine called gilteritinib (ASP2215) given in combination with atezolizumab is both effective and safe as a treatment for AML patients with a mutation, or change, in the FLT3 gene.
-Participants can expect to be in this study for roughly 2 years.
+This study is for patients that have been diagnosed with Resectable Stages II and III Non-small Cell Lung Cancer (NSCLC).
+The investigational drug in this study is durvalumab.
+The purpose of this study is to see if durvalumab will work and be safe for the treatment of resectable NSCLC.
+Participants can expect to be on this study for about 5 years.